angelocatalani/hexagonal_architecture/README.md

 ### PokeApi GraphQL is in beta

-I used the [PokeApi GraphQL](https://pokeapi.co/docs/graphql) to leverage the graph navigation to search a given Pokemon and return only the relevant subset of all the possible fields.
+We used the [PokeApi GraphQL](https://pokeapi.co/docs/graphql) to leverage the graph navigation to search a given Pokemon and return only the relevant subset of all the possible fields.
 This is beneficial for our server since we delegate the PokeApi to search and filter a given Pokemon.

 However, the [PokeApi GraphQL](https://pokeapi.co/docs/graphql) is in beta and this means it is not stable enough for a production environment: it could potentially make some braking changes or have bugs, that could break our server.

-With respect to the quality requirements of our server, we could use instead the [rest endpoint](https://pokeapi.co/docs/v2) that is stable
+To improve the stability of our server, we could use instead the [rest endpoint](https://pokeapi.co/docs/v2) that is stable.

-### TranslatedAPI has a rate limit
+### Funtranslations has a rate limit

-We used the free version of the TranslatedAPI that has a limit of 6 requests per hour.
+We used the free version of the Funtranslations API that has a limit of 6 requests per hour.

 In a production environment we could use the premium version with no limit plus a cache mechanism to avoid requesting the same translation multiple times.

 ### Circuit Breaker

-At the moment our server is directly using synchronous http calls to interact with the PokeAPI and Translated endpoint.
+At the moment our server is directly using synchronous http calls to interact with the PokeAPI and Funtranslations endpoints.

-Our server implements a timeout and proper error handling to avoid waiting/crashing when the external service does not behave correctly.
+Our server implements a timeout and proper error handling to avoid waiting/crashing when the external services do not behave correctly.

 However, we could implement a [circuit breaker](https://martinfowler.com/bliki/CircuitBreaker.html)